fakhruddin2012/Machine-Learning/README.md

 ![types of machine learning](https://user-images.githubusercontent.com/55452866/88554570-4c9e0780-d044-11ea-9f33-208a1be0f4b2.png)

-## Overview of Supervised Learning Algorithm
+## Overview of Supervised Learning Algorithm:

 Supervised machine learning algorithms are designed to learn by example.
 The name “supervised” learning originates from the idea that training this type of algorithm is like having a teacher supervise the whole process.